Can you cancel health insurance at any time?

 New ACA-compliant coverage only during Open Enrollment or SEP

-How to cancel each type of plan
+How to cancel health insurance (step-by-step by plan type)

 Employer-sponsored health insurance